rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:**
 No programming today.
 Only research and planning.
 Worked on a coordinate system.
 Using the first room in the world as a framework for everything else.

+### Day 38: March 22nd, 2022
+##### Research

+**Today's Progress:**
+1. Testing co-ordinate system.
+2. Further research on movement systems.

+**Thoughts:**
+I'm not sure how to handle this aspect of the game engine.
+There are two lines of thought.
+The first being a co-ordinate system.
+The other, a 3D linked list.
+I'm unsure how i'm going to mark individual boxes and areas as movable and walkable areas.
+This feels like a complex problem that is quite out of my league of understanding at the moment.

+I've found two solutions that involve movement.
+One is a coordinate system, while the other is a system that seems to be comprised mostly of classes.
+Ive ordered two books to help me solve this problem.
+I need some expert guidance.
+It took some digging to find the books that (hopefully) will help.